What Triggers Relapse? Common Triggers and How to Avoid Them

 • Moving to a new area without a support system

-Examples of emotion-related triggers:
+Examples of emotion-related relapse risks include:

 Overconfidence or Complacency